Keti890517/py_etl_solar/README.md

 ## Running the script

+Before running the script, make sure you have Python 3.7+ installed and install the required packages via: pip install -r requirements.txt

-Run the ETL pipeline from the command line as follows:
+Then run the ETL pipeline from the command line as follows:

 python main.py --data-dir "<PATH_TO_JSON_FILES>" [--input-date YYYY-MM-DD]